BostonUniversitySeniorDesign/EC463_Raspberrypi_miniproj/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 We decided to offer our Raspberry Pi with a wifi and bluetooth probe feature: it can collect WiFi hotspots' and bluetooth devices' communication requests within a specfic range.
+Note: all code was provided by Professor Michael Hersch, PhD, from Boston University.
+We were responsible for using his code on the Raspberry Pi to get some understanding of the Pi's functionality.

 Here are our intended features:
 * detect Bluetooth legacy devices in the area with its device name